-Following figure shows the 2 layer rigid with 1 flex layer circuit board
+The following figure shows the 2 layers rigid with 1 flex layer circuit board:

-- Following figure shows the 3 layer rigid with 1 flex layer board
+- Following figure shows the 3 layers rigid with 1 flex layer board:

-- This process of covering finished product must be precise and accurate so the finished assembly can be analyzed carefully.
+- This process of covering the finished product must be precise and accurate, so the finished assembly can be analyzed carefully.

-- In rigid flex design, number of layers are not uniformly distributed over the whole design, the layers used in rigid portion of the board are not identical to the layers used in flex portion of the board.
+- In rigid flex design, the layers are not uniformly distributed over the whole design, the layers used in a rigid portion of the board are not identical to the layers used in the flex portion of the board.

 - Proper measurements taken in the early stage of rigid flex design result in significant advantages.
 Because final rigid flex product involves the bending of flex portions which results in the damage of flex lamination.

-- The rigid flex processing is more challenging and demanding than fabricating rigid boards because it involves delicate soldering and etching processes than rigid boards.
+- Rigid-flex processing is more challenging and demanding than fabricating rigid boards because it involves delicate soldering and etching processes than rigid boards.

-- You should also have a look at PCB Designing in Proteus ARES, its a software which is used for PCB Designing.
+- You should also have a look at PCB Designing in Proteus ARES if interested in PCB Designing.

 - Rigid flex design is prone to test conditions.
-Simple test is enough to checking the quality of the board before installing on the project.
+A simple test is enough to check the quality of the board before installing it on the project.